markcassar/TidyDataProject/README.md

 ##Files

-For reading in the data, it is assumed all files are in the working directory.
+For reading in files, it is assumed all files are in the working directory.

 ####Anlysis files